eeels22/package-tracker/README.md

 # YellowCorp package tracker

+A simple web app that displays a list of orders (or parcels) with some details that customers need to know like order status, ETAs, pickup locations, etc.

+This project was created as a student project for Software Development Academy.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and supports major mobile and desktop browsers/layouts.

 ## Available Scripts